Focus on What You Can Do

 At some point, life will get in the way of following your program.

-They key is to still continue training, and do what you can.
+The key is to continue training and do what you can.

 Far too many people will stop training if they can't training the way they want to.
 Don't be one of those people.